-Kalanchoe 'Tessa' is a lovely succulent perennial with green leaves and orange-red flowers.
-It grows up to 1 foot (30 cm) tall and up to 2 feet (60 cm) wide.
-Leaves are fleshy, oval and often with red edges.
-Flowers are nodding, tubular, up to 0.8 inch (2 cm) long and appear in late winter to spring at the ends of thin, pendent stems.
+Kalanchoe 'Tessa' is a lovely succulent plant with weak pendent stems that bear green leaves and orange-red flowers.
+It grows up to 1 foot (30 cm) tall and 2 feet (60 cm) wide.
+Leaves are juicy, oval, and often with red edges.
+Flowers are nodding, tubular, up to 0.8 inches (2 cm) long, and appear from late winter to spring at the ends of thin pendent stems.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Kalanchoe care is minimal but be cautious about light levels.
 Intense sunlight can burn the tips of the leaves.
 Place pots in partial sun to light shade areas when growing Kalanchoes.

 The flowering varieties are highly rewarding for their colorful and long-lasting flowers.
 They prefer bright, sunny locations, especially in the growing season.
 Water moderately from fall to winter when the growth is most active.
 Reduce watering during the hottest summer months when the plants are mostly dormant and winter when the growth slows down significantly.
 Let the soil surface dry out between waterings.
 Watch the fleshy leaves for signs of water distress.
 An ordinary potting soil mix is fine.
 Feed bi-weekly during the growing season with a liquid fertilizer, or use slow-release pellets.

 These small plants require repotting every few years.
 When repotting, take additional care in handling as the leaves are somewhat brittle and can snap easily.
 Clay pots work exceptionally well for planting Kalanchoes.
 Ensure pots can drain well, and saucers can empty easily.

 Learn more at How to Grow and Care for Kalanchoe.